How eBay's Buyer Protection Program Works

 To take advantage of the program, a buyer that believes they're entitled to a refund must:

-Once eBay has been contacted, and the process begins, it's anybody's game.
-Notably, eBay will remain in contact with both buyer and seller, asking questions or requesting evidence for claims.
+Once eBay has been contacted, the claims process will begin.
+Notably, eBay will remain in contact with both the buyer and seller, asking questions or requesting evidence for claims.

 How Buyer Protection Is Different From Credit Card Disputes